IMPACT READY MATCHING FUND (IRMF)

 Entrepreneurs receive financial rewards for improving their impact management

-The IRMF is non-repayable funding that rewards enterprises for building their capacities in impact management and measurement (IMM).
-If you are an early-stage impact enterprise, you will be able to apply for this non-repayable fund that will match a seed investment in your company and reward you for building up your IMM systems.
+The IRMF is a non-repayable funding that rewards enterprises for building their capacities in Impact Management & Measurement (IMM).
+It’s a hybrid instrument with elements of Impact-Linked Finance and capacity building.
+If you are an early-stage impact enterprise, you will be able to apply for this non-repayable funding that matches a seed investment in your company and rewards you for building up your IMM systems.
 Entrepreneurs can receive up to USD 100,000 – more detailed information can be found here.

 How you can apply

-Impact enterprises were invited to submit an application for a matching payment of up to USD 100,000.
-As part of the application, they are asked to submit evidence that they will soon have matching investment, that they have paying customers, and that they have a business plan that envisages break-even in the medium term.
-You can find out more about the program in this PDF.
-During the application period, there will also be an opportunity to ask questions by emailing info@sie-b.org.
-If you would like to check out the application questions beforehand, please click on the button below.
-Applicants may find it helpful to download this document and plan their responses before filling in the application, which must be completed in one sitting.
-The latest application process is now closed.
-Stay tuned for future rounds.
+Once we launch a call for applications, impact enterprises are invited to submit for a matching payment of up to USD 100,000.
+As part of the application, evidence is needed that these enterprises will soon have secured investment, that they have paying customers, and that they have a business plan that envisages a break-even in the medium term.
+You can find out more about the past program in this PDF from Phase I. During the application period, there will also be an opportunity to ask questions by emailing info@sie-b.org.
+If you would like to check out the typical application questions from our previous calls, please click on the button below.

 How to know if you are eligible